Retaking a course

-Students who wish to retake a course must submit a petition to the Academic Petitions Committee, along with a completed add/drop form (including approval signatures from the course instructor and the student's academic advisor).
+Students who wish to retake a course must submit a petition to the Academic Petitions Committee, along with a completed add/drop form (including approval from the course instructor and the student's academic advisor).
 The petition must provide a more in-depth explanation of the student’s reason(s) for retaking the course than merely stating “to raise my GPA.”
-Pending the Committee’s approval, the student may register to retake the course only during the add/drop period at the beginning of the semester.
+Upon the Committee’s approval, the student may register to retake the course, but only through the add/drop process, not in APR2.

 When a student retakes a course, the higher grade will be computed in the student's cumulative GPA, though the grades from both attempts will remain on the student's transcript.
 A repeated course does not earn additional credit toward graduation unless the first attempt received a failing grade.